felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Customer Notes

-Select if you want to enable customer notes for individual products.
+Select if you want to enable customer notes for individual products on the Uber Eats platform.
 If you enable this option, make sure that your connected EPOS supports product level customer notes.

 ---

 **IMPORTANT NOTE:** To apply the updated opening hours and customer notes choice, push your catalog to Uber Eats.
+The configuration on this page will overwrite the current configuration on the Uber Eats platform.
 For more details, see [Push the Catalog](/apps/uber-eats/push-catalog).

 ---